 Kimberlite is a ultrabasic, potassic igneous rock that erupts along fractures from 90 to 120 mi depths.
 They typically occur in very old cratons & cratonized rocks (basically ancient continental cores that consist of >1.5 billion year old granite, gneiss & schist).
 The magma, under pressure rises rapidly from the mantle because of the great depth & because of considerable water vapor & carbon dioxide under pressure.
 Some suggest gaseous emplacement velocities of kimberlite are on the order of Mach 3.
 The eruption is relatively cool: CO2 gas expands cooling the magma such that emplacement temperatures of 32 degree F are not uncommon.
 This collection of unusual characteristics results in small, circular maar-like volcanoes (without cones) & dikes that are structurally controlled.

 Gem diamond with excellent characteristic trigons on surface

-All of the mills in the State Line district were so poorly designed they rejected all diamonds of any size.
-For example, the Kelsey Lake mill rejected anything weighing >40 cts!
-It also rejected most diamonds under 40 cts such that when the tailings were tested in 1997, the first sample yielded a 6.2-ct stone!
+All of the mills in the State Line district were so poorly designed they rejected diamonds of all sizes.
+The Kelsey Lake mill rejected anything weighing >40 cts!
+It also rejected most diamonds under 40 cts such that when the tailings were tested in 1997, the first sample yielded a 6.2-ct gemstone along with many other diamonds!
 The grades of several kimberlites were high, the gem:industrial ratios were good & diamond values were reasonable.
 The biggest problem with the State Line district was good diamond companies with diamond expertise were in short supply.